Experienced Sponsor and Developer

 A total amount of US$ 474 million (“Total Project Funding”) will cover costs from the beginning of the (Front-End Engineering Design) (“FEED”) phase (currently underway having commenced in September 2018), through to construction, commissioning, expected in Q1 2021, and into full production, expected in Q2/Q3 2021.
 The Total Project Funding includes US$ 68 million in working capital facilities.

 Management Team with a Proven Track Record

-Bradley has 30 years of mining, finance and business development experience and was appointed a non-executive director of Petmin from November 30, 2005.
+Bradley has 30 years of mining, finance and business development experience and was appointed a non-executive director of Petmin on November 30, 2005.
 He became Chief Operating Officer in February 2006.
-Prior to that, Bradley spent inter alia 10 years at Billiton Ltd (now BHP) and was Chief Investment Officer of the New Africa Mining Fund.
+Prior to that, Bradley spent 10 years at Billiton Ltd (now BHP), was an investment banking consultant to The International Bank of South Africa, worked at Dresdner Kleinwort Benson, based in London, and was a founder and Chief Investment Officer of the New Africa Mining Fund.

 (Petmin USA COO and Director) (42)

-Palmira is responsible for establishing local on-the-ground operations, facilitating the debt fundraising and driving the various engineering teams on the project to ensure the targeted construction milestones and production timelines are achieved.
-Responsibilities include efficient deployment of available resources through the two-year construction period, as well as co-ordinating of the funding required for development and construction of the pig iron facility at Pinney Dock.
+Palmira is responsible for establishing local on-the-ground operations, facilitating the debt fundraising and driving the various engineering teams on the Project to ensure the targeted construction milestones and production timelines are achieved.
+Responsibilities include efficient deployment of available resources through the two-year construction period, as well as coordination of the funding required for development and construction of the pig iron facility at Pinney Dock.

 Jan Du Preez